Looking To Rent Self Storage in Portland? Here’s What You Need To Know about Costs, Amenities And More

 - Climate control

 A climate-controlled unit offers an environment where temperature and humidity are regulated to ensure that stored items are not affected either by extreme cold or heat and high humidity.
-As Portland’s climate is no stranger to variations in temperature and high humidity, considering a climate-controlled unit might be the right choice for a handful of items.
+As Portland’s climate is no stranger to variations in temperature and high humidity, considering a climate-controlled unit in Portland might be the right choice for a handful of items.

 Here is a list of items that can benefit from a climate-controlled unit: